Hoff-GLiNet/test/README.md

 $ cd openwrt-19.07/openwrt-19.07.7/
 ```

-Note: If you want to use different branch, please use the -c parameter, for example, if you want to use 18.06
+Note: If you want to use different branch, please use the -c parameter, for example.
+If you want to use 18.06

 ```
 $ python3 setup.py -c config-18.x.yml
 ```

-4. Generate your target configuration.(For the following content, we will continue to take 19.07 as an example)
+4. Generate your target configuration.
+(For the following content, we will continue to take 19.07 as an example)

 ```
 $ ./scripts/gen_config.py list		# show available profile
 $ ./scripts/gen_config.py <target_profile> <function_profile>
 ```
 Note: excute ./scripts/gen_config.py list command, you can get Target Profiles and Function Profiles.
-Target Profiles is you want to compile product, don't modify.
+Target Profiles is you want to compile products, don't modify.
 Function Profiles is you want to add/delete packages, you can modify.
-Those files in the profiles directory.
+Those files in the **profiles** directory.

 For example, If you want to compile GL-AR150 product you can use command:
 ```